Skip to content

 Single region setup

-Use this method if you only need to monitor a single AWS region.
+Use this method to monitor a single AWS region.

 1. Log into the AWS console.